apache/parquet-format/CONTRIBUTING.md

 2. New encodings should be fully specified in this repository and ideally not rely on an external dependencies for implementation (i.e. `parquet-format` is the source of truth for the encoding).
+If it does require an external dependency, then the external dependency must have its own specification separate from implementation.

 3. New compression mechanisms must have a pure Java implementation that can be used as a dependency in `parquet-java`.